-The applicant claims lysophospholipase can be used to improve filtration rates in the process of hydrolysing wheat starch to produce caloric sweeteners.
-A major cause of the poor filtration was found to be due to a monoacyl lipid compound (lysophospholipids), such as lysophosphatidylcholine.
+Lysophospholipase can be used to improve filtration rates in the process of hydrolysing wheat starch to produce caloric sweeteners.
+A major cause of poor filtration was found to be due to a monoacyl lipid compound (lysophospholipids), such as lysophosphatidylcholine.
 Lysophospholipids are water soluble and are efficient emulsifiers.
 Lysophospholipids, when concentrated, form micelles which reduce the filtration rate of the hydrolysate.
 Use of lysophospholipase removes the emulsifying properties of the phospholipid by cleaving a fatty acid producing separate water insoluble (fatty acid) and water soluble (glycerophosphatide) molecules.

-The applicant supplied a letter supporting this application from the Manildra group in Australia.
+The Applicant supplied a letter from the Manildra group in Australia, which expressed support for this Application.
 The Manildra group manufacture glucose syrups.
 The letter states that using lysophospholipase improves the filtration rate, which is often a rate limiting step in the glucose syrup manufacturing process.

-It would appear there are no dietary implications with this application since lysophospholipase is used as a processing aid during the filtration step in the manufacture of sweeteners.
+It would appear there are no dietary implications with this Application since lysophospholipase is used as a processing aid during the filtration step in the manufacture of sweeteners.
 Heating steps during subsequent processing would inactivate the enzyme while other purification treatments such as carbon filtration and ion exchange refining would remove most of the inactivated enzyme, which would be present as protein, in the final sweeteners.

-The Food Technology Report (Attachment 4) provides more information about the purpose and efficacy of the enzyme.
+The Food Technology Report (Attachment 4) provides further information about the purpose and efficacy of the enzyme.